Frequently Asked Questions

 The Elf Village takeaway is open during Elf Village opening times where you can get hot drinks and snacks and enjoy them under the twinkling canopy in the Elf Village.

 The Courtyard Takeaway Kiosk will be open at weekends for hot drinks and cold snacks / sandwiches.

 What is the Elf Village

-The Elf Village is new for 2017, it is a wooded area situated near the playground.
+The Elf Village is a wooded area situated near the playground.
 Come wander in-between the log cabins and view the elves in their workshops, take part in the craft activities* or listen to our story telling* elf, browse the Little Christmas Shop and enjoy a hot chocolate or mulled wine under the twinkling canopy.

 Activities charged at £3 each or £10 for 4 – purchase tokens in the Little Christmas Shop.